Container Gardening in Shade

 Containers

-You will find many beautiful containers for sale through catalogues and garden centers.
-Also, look around your home and see what you have.
-Any container that will hold soil will do.
-Make sure you can drill the necessary drainage holes.
+You will find many beautiful containers for sale at garden centres but I suggest you look around your home and see what you already have that could be used for planting.
+Any container that will hold soil will do provided you can make the drainage holes.

-Put large containers where you want them while still empty.
-They are heavy when filled with soil.
+It is recommended to put larger containers in the place where you want them while they are still empty.
+They are heavy when filled with soil and will be more difficult to move once you have planted them up.

 Drainage